jaychia/coding-class/index.md

 Functions have the syntax:
 ```
 def <function_name>(argument1, argument2, ...):
-  # Function body
+  # Function body, notice it is on a new code indent
   return final_answer
 ```

+Notice that the entire function body is on its on code block.
+This is how Python knows what code belongs to the function!

 Functions will always return something.
 If your return statement is not specified, it returns a special value `None`.
 However, it is good practice to try and make it return something!
+In this case, this function returns whatever value is associated with the variable `final_answer`.

-For example, if I had the following code which gives me a new list `l2` with elements each 1 larger than the corresponding element in `l1`:
+To demonstrate the power of functions, if I had the following code which gives me a new list `l2` with elements each 1 larger than the corresponding element in `l1`:

 ```
 l1 = [1, 2, 3]